snowflakedb/pdo_snowflake/README.rst

 You must first complete the initial configuration for key pair authentication as shown in `Key Pair Authentication & Key Pair Rotation <https://docs.snowflake.com/en/user-guide/key-pair-auth.html#key-pair-authentication-key-pair-rotation>`_.

-To connect to the Snowflake database using key par authentication, create a new :code:`PDO` object, as explained in the `PHP PDO documentation <https://www.php.net/manual/en/pdo.connections.php>`_.
+To connect to the Snowflake database using key pair authentication, create a new :code:`PDO` object, as explained in the `PHP PDO documentation <https://www.php.net/manual/en/pdo.connections.php>`_.
 Specify the data source name (:code:`dsn`) parameter as shown below: